uwo-o/neuronal_network_cpp/README.md

 🟢 Create basic neuronal network.

-🔵 Implement backprogation algorithm.
+🔵 Implement backpropagation algorithm.

-- 🔵 Implement gradient descent algorithm.
+- 🟢 Implement gradient descent algorithm.
-- 🟢 Implement feedforward algorithm
+- 🟢 Implement feedforward algorithm.
-- ⚪️ Use the backpropagation algorithm to train the network.
+- 🟢 Use the backpropagation algorithm to train the network.
-- ⚪️ Implement the feedforward algorithm.
+- 🔵 Check issues in the algorithms and solve them.

 ⚪️ Paralellize with kokos Kokkos.